mahdighaderi03/Decoding_the_Silent_Resignation/README.md

-# Decoding the Silent Resignation: Predicting Employee Job Change Intent
+# Decoding the Silent Resignation: How AI Spots At-Risk Employees Before They Leave

 This project analyzes a dataset of employee information to build a predictive model that identifies which individuals are looking for a new job.
 In an era of "The Great Resignation" and "quiet quitting," understanding the drivers of employee turnover is crucial for companies aiming to improve retention and talent management.